 - 5.1 We recognise various methods of assessing a child's learning.
 The type of assessment that we make varies from subject to subject.
-We find it unnecessary to keep a formal record of all these assessments; we record only the information that affects future learning. - 5.2 Through our planning process, we note those pupils who fail to meet the planned learning objective, or who achieve more than was planned, so that we can take the needs of these pupils into account when planning for the next session. - 5.3 We use Target Tracker to monitor children's progress across the curriculum.
+We find it unnecessary to keep a formal record of all these assessments; we record only the information that affects future learning. - 5.2 Through our planning process, we note those pupils who fail to meet the planned learning objective, or who achieve more than was planned, so that we can take the needs of these pupils into account when planning for the next session. - 5.3 We use Bromcom and RAG Sheets to monitor and analyse children's progress across the curriculum.
 During Academic Transition Meetings at the end of the year, teachers share children's levels of progress and attainment.